geektoni/geektoni.github.io/_posts/2018-10-08-Compile-Shogun-with-Conda.md

 Remember that all the instructions below will work only when inside the new conda environment.
 In fact, this will enable Shogun only for Python 3.5.

-First of all, we need to download the packages (both the toolbox and gpl code) and we need to extract them:
+Secondly, we have to download and extract the packages (both the toolbox and gpl code):
 ```bash
 wget https://github.com/shogun-toolbox/shogun/archive/shogun_6.1.3.tar.gz
 wget https://github.com/shogun-toolbox/shogun-gpl/archive/v6.1.3.tar.gz